How to Become a Notary in South Dakota

 Is a notary journal required in South Dakota?

-A notary journal (also known as a record book, log book, or register book) is your first line of defense in proving your innocence if a notarial act you performed is questioned or if you are requested to testify in a court of law about a notarial act you performed in the past.
-A properly recorded notarial act creates a paper trail that will help investigators locate and prosecute signers who have committed forgery and fraud.
+A notary journal (also known as a record book, log book, or register) is your first line of defense in proving your innocence if a notarial act you performed is questioned or if you are requested to testify in a court of law about a notarial act you performed in the past.
+A properly recorded notarial act creates a paper trail that will help investigators locate and prosecute signers who have committed forgery or fraud.
 Properly recorded notarial acts provide evidence that you followed your state laws and notary’s best practices.

-The American Association of Notaries offers a wide variety of notary journals.
+The American Association of Notaries offers notary journals in tangible and electronic formats.

 Click here to purchase a tangible notary journal.